 Attendance is mandatory, unless there is a medical reason or the student is excused by the Program Director or course instructor.
-If a course instructor has no written policy in the syllabus regarding the consequences for being absent from class, the Program in Public Health policy will apply: three or more unexcused absences from class will reduce the final course grade by a full letter grade (e.g., A to B).
+If a course instructor has no written policy in the syllabus regarding the consequences for being absent from class, the PPH policy will apply: three or more unexcused absences from class will reduce the final course grade by a full letter grade (e.g., A to B).